Perspective | Why are female scientists wearing purple? #DressForSTEM!

 Who else is rocking purple today to help raise awareness about the need for more women in careers of science, technology, engineering, and math?🙋🏾♀️#DressForSTEM #PiDay2022 pic.twitter.com/VDCHrBFP2k

 The event intentionally coincides with “Pi Day,” a tribute to the mathematical constant, pi.
-The date March 14 represents the first three numbers in pi, 3.14, which appears in many mathematical formulas in math and physics.
+The date, March 14, represents the first three numbers in pi, 3.14, which appears in many formulas in math and physics.

 “Our goal is to use our collaborative purple attire as a conversation starter about the stark underrepresentation of women in STEM while simultaneously highlighting female STEM role models,” said Dress For STEM organizer, Julia Leopold, a meteorologist and science communicator.
 “Again this year, we want to shine a spotlight on female trailblazers who paved the way for the rest of us, while encouraging the next generation of female scientists to blaze their own trail.”

 Research indicates that the percentage of young girls interested in STEM declines in middle school as a result of exposure to inaccurate gender stereotypes.
-This translates to a lower proportion of women pursuing STEM careers later in life.
+This translates to a lower proportion of women pursuing STEM careers.

 Today I’m wearing purple on @SpectrumNews1WI to bring awareness to the need for more women in STEM.
 I instantly fell in love with weather & I look forward to using my position to create an excitement for STEM for future generations of smart & driven young women. 💜 #DressForSTEM pic.twitter.com/z6B6HqQfIu— Brooke Brighton (@BrookeBrighton) March 14, 2022

-Meteorologists on TV hold a unique platform, frequently invited into local news viewers’ homes each day, and sometimes are the only scientist people are exposed to.
-Some also don’t realize, that person on their TV is much more than just a “personality.”
-Many of their favorite local meteorologists went through vigorous higher education degree programs, heavily based in physics and advanced math, to thoroughly understand the physical science of the atmosphere.
+Meteorologists on TV hold a unique platform, frequently invited into news viewers’ homes each day, and sometimes the only scientist people are exposed to.
+Some also don’t realize that that person on their TV is much more than a “personality.”
+Many of their favorite meteorologists went through vigorous higher education programs, heavily based in physics and advanced math, to understand the physical science of the atmosphere.

-While both men and women often have the same training and degree, a gender gap in equality, income, and representation still exists in STEM fields.
+Both men and women often have the same training and degree, but a gender gap in equality, income and representation still exists in STEM fields.

 Women in STEM by the numbers